hsanson/chrome-pass/README.md

    - Ensure the *path* contains the absolute path to the location of the nativePass wrapper script.
    - Ensure the *allowed_origins* contains the URI with the exact extension ID installed in Chrome.
 To get the extension ID simply browse chrome://extensions and look for the ID of the chrome-pass extension installed.

+# Note about python-gnupg

+It has been found that the nativePass application is unable to decrypt the gpg passwords with some newer versions of python-gnupg.
+I can verify that the plugin works without issues when using gnupg module version 0.3.9 found by default in Ubuntu
+16.04LTS.

+See related issue for details at: https://github.com/hsanson/chrome-pass/issues/8